 AI-on-the-edge-device is a project running on an ESP32-CAM and can be fully integrated into Home Assistant using the Home Assistant discovery functionality of MQTT.
 It digitalizes your gas/water/electricity meter display and provides its data in various ways.

-CT clamp sensors measure your energy usage by looking at the current passing through an electrical wire.
+Current transformer (CT) clamp sensors measure your energy usage by looking at the current passing through an electrical wire.
 This makes it possible to calculate the energy usage.
-In Home Assistant we have support for off-the-shelf CT clamp sensors and you can build your own.
+In Home Assistant we have support for off-the-shelf CT clamp sensors or you can build your own.

-You can build your own using ESPHome’s CT Clamp Current sensor or energy meter sensors like the ATM90E32 or PZEM-004T V3.
+- You can build your own using ESPHome’s CT Clamp Current sensor or energy meter sensors like the ATM90E32.
 For the DIY route, check out this video by digiblur to get started.

 Attention!
 Installing CT clamp sensor devices requires opening your electrical cabinet.
-This work should be done by someone familiar with electrical wiring.
+This work should be done by someone familiar with electrical wiring and may require a licensed professional in some regions.
 Your qualified installer will know how to do this.

 Some energy providers will provide you real-time information about your usage and have this data integrated into Home Assistant.

 If you are unable to select your energy sensor in the grid consumption drop-down, make sure that its value is being recorded in the Recorder settings.

 Disclaimer: Some links on this page are affiliate links helping support the Home Assistant project.